iamlemec/fastpat/README.md

-## USPTO Patent Parser
+## Fastpat

-Parse patent application, grant, assignment, and maintenance info from [USPTO Bulk Data](https://bulkdata.uspto.gov/).
+Fetch and parse patent application, grant, assignment, and maintenance info from [USPTO Bulk Data](https://bulkdata.uspto.gov/).
 This handles all patent formats and outputs to pure CSV.
 Clusters patents by firm name, first filtering using locality-sensitive hashing, then finding components induced by a Levenshtein distance threshhold.

 ### Requirements